fouroctets/Duckduino-microSD/README.md

 # Duckduino-microSD
 Interpreter that runs on an arduino, decodes and executes ducky script on a microSD card.

+THIS IS NOT MY ORIGINAL DESIGN!
+THIS IDEA CAME FROM @saytonic I just sourced parts and put the kits together to hand out.
+I have am going to make a few more changes do to having trouble with some things on windows 10.

 ## Benefits Over Alternatives
 Once the arduino has been programmed, you need only deal with ducky scripts on a microSD card.
 No reprogramming the arduino to change scripts!